OpenLMIS/documents/7-RequisitionDetailsAPI.md

 {
    "error": "Mandatory field Missing"
 }
-**Description**: This error will occur if any of the manadatory field is either null or tag is missing.
+**Description**: This error will occur if any of the manadatory field tag is missing, blank tag will be considered as invalid value (not missing value).

 #### 3) *Invalid requisitionID*
 **Response**: